"The musicianship is impressive" Jazz Journal Feb 2022

 Recent radio plays include 103.2 DublinCityFM and Resonance FM and their music has been used in the TV show The Real Drakoolavs.

 Their first album Primeros Pasos came out in 2014 and is available on this website.

-We are currently putting together our latest project: Piazzolla and Beyond, which includes great classics by Piazzolla and new music written by tango composers in the last 5 years.
+Our second album Abrazo Abierto, came out in September 2021, which includes great classics by Piazzolla and new music written by tango composers in the last 5 years.

 The orchestra's current musicians are:

 Barnaby Adams (viola)

 Iñigo Berrade (accordion)